1920 Republican Party presidential primaries: Primary campaign

 Though he was among the stronger potential candidates, Harding intended from the start to run a low-key campaign that would position himself as the alternative to the chaotic open field left by Roosevelt's death.
 As he told campaign manager Frank Scobey, "It has been my own judgment not to go at it too vigorously in order to reach the high tide of our publicity movement until late in the campaign.
 Some enterprises make such a booming start that they fizzle out later on."

-There were at least ten serious contenders at the onsent of the campaign: Wood, Harding, Lowden, Coolidge, Hiram Johnson, Howard Sutherland, William Cameron Sproul, Miles Poindexter, Herbert Hoover, and Nicholas Murray Butler.
+There were at least ten serious contenders at the onset of the campaign: Wood, Harding, Lowden, Coolidge, California governor Hiram Johnson, Howard Sutherland, Pennsylvania governor William Cameron Sproul, Miles Poindexter, Herbert Hoover, and Nicholas Murray Butler.
 Only Wood, who had the support of major corporations, and Lowden, who acquired a fortune through his marriage to heiress Florence Pullman, were well-funded enough to run a public national campaign; other candidates sought mainly to influence delegate selection behind closed doors or compete in small-state primaries.
+However, the Lowden campaign declined to pursue any binding delegate elections and instead sought to persuade uncommitted and uninstructed delegates after their election.